A Wasserstein perspective of Vanilla GANs: Oracle inequality for Vanilla GANs in Wasserstein distance

-for some constant $c$ depending on the dimension $d^*$ of the latent space $\mathcal{Z}$ and $M$. \end{theorem} The Wasserstein distance $\mathsf{W}_1(\P^{G^*(Z)}, \P^*)$ now includes also the error due to the dimension reduction while the stochastic error is determined by the potentially much smaller dimension $d^*<d$ of the latent space.
+The Wasserstein distance $\mathsf{W}_1(\P^{G^*(Z)}, \P^*)$ now includes an error due to the dimension reduction while the stochastic error is determined by the potentially much smaller dimension $d^*<d$ of the latent space.
 Compared to \Cref{rate_schreuder}, the only price for this improvement is the additional Lipschitz restriction on $G^*$.
 We observe a trade-off in the choice of $d^*$, since large latent dimensions reduce the approximation error for $\mathbb P^*$, but increase the stochastic error term.
+Additionally, there is a trade-off in $M$.
+A larger constant $M$ results in a smaller value of $W_1(\P^*, \P^{G^*(Z)})$, but increases the constant $c$.
+If the unknown distribution $\mathbb{P}^*$ is supported on a lower dimensional subspace and there exists a $G^*\in \operatorname{Lip}(M, \mathcal{Z})$ such that $\mathbb{P}^{G^*(Z)} = \mathbb{P}^*$, then the rate of convergence is solely determined by the dimension $d^*$ of $\mathcal{Z}$.
+This is true for the smallest possible $d^*$ for which a perfect $G^*$ exists, as well as any $d^{**}$ larger than $d^*$.